-Behaviour – the way your child responds to the trigger
+Behaviour – this is the way your child responds to the trigger.

-Consequences or ‘rewards’ – what your child gets out of behaving this way, such as being allowed to go on with a favourite activity, or to leave a stressful situation.
+Consequences or ‘rewards’ – this is what your child gets out of behaving this way.
+For example, he might be allowed to go on with a favourite activity, or to leave a stressful situation.

 You can work on your child’s difficult or challenging behaviour by changing either the behaviour’s triggers or the ‘rewards’ your child gets from the behaviour.
 Here’s how.

 Choose one behaviour to focus on.
 For example, maybe your child rocks back and forth while crying.

 Step 2: identify triggers and rewards of the behaviour you’ve chosen

 You can identify triggers and rewards by keeping a diary of the difficult behaviour for 1-2 weeks.
 It’s a good idea to include two weekends in the diary.
 Family routines and behaviour can be different on weekends and weekdays.